Quicken does not charge for technical help.

 Let me repeat – Quicken does not charge you for technical help.

 A long time user of Quicken emailed me because she was having problems with Quicken.
-She'd been using it for twenty years and this year things started to go wrong, starting with being unable to transfer her banking information into Quicken.
+She'd been using it for twenty years and this year things started to go wrong, starting with being unable to transfer her banking information into Quicken (see our list of the best Quicken alternatives if you want to switch).
 She looked up Quicken's technical support number, called, and talked to someone who told her it would cost $500 to fix it.

 FIVE HUNDRED DOLLARS!